 Preparation

-Step 1 : In a large pot, mix the masa with the strained chicken broth, adding it gradually to make the masa liquid.
+Step 1 : In a large saucepan, mix the dough with the strained chicken broth, adding it gradually so the dough becomes liquid.

-Step 2 : Then cook in a pan with lard or oil for more than 30 minutes until it dries, obtaining a tender and green masa ideal for tamales.
+Step 2 : Then, cook in a skillet with lard or oil for more than 30 minutes until it dries, resulting in a tender, green dough ideal for tamales.

-Step 3 : In the center of a banana leaf, place a portion of extended masa without exceeding the edges.
+Step 3 : In the center of a tamale leaf, place a portion of spread dough without exceeding the edges.

-Step 4 : Add a spoonful of recaudo, a piece of chicken, potato, chili, olives, and capers.
+Step 4 : Add a spoonful of recado, a piece of chicken, potato, chili, olives, and capers.

-Step 5 : Wrap it like a pillow and tie it securely with thread or leaf strips.
+Step 5 : Wrap it like a pillow and securely tie with thread or strips of leaves.

-Step 6 : In a large pot, place two leaves at the bottom and arrange the tamales.
+Step 6 : In a large pot, place two leaves at the bottom and arrange the tamales on top.

-Step 7 : Pour water halfway up the height of the tamales, cover with more leaves, cover the pot, and cook for about 40 minutes.
+Step 7 : Pour water until it reaches halfway up the tamales, cover with more leaves, cover the pot, and cook for about 40 minutes.

-Step 8 : When the leaves look "sweaty," the tamales will be ready to enjoy.
+Step 8 : When the leaves appear 'sweaty,' the tamales are ready to enjoy.